Talonarb/Mod2Day3/README.rst

 Jupyter Notebook
 ==========================================
-The Jupyter notebook provided is the primary component of this build, which currently has two working functions: file reading, and query comparison, the latter of which is debugged.
+The Jupyter notebook provided is the primary component of this build, which currently has two working functions: file reading, and query comparison, the latter of which is still being debugged.

 Alleles.aln
 -------------